 The AirUCI team investigates a broad spectrum of chemical problems ranging from: atmospheric chemistry, biogeochemistry, biophysical chemistry, computational chemistry, condensed matter and surface science, inhalation toxicology, physical chemistry, and water treatment.

-The following professors conduct this research: Donald R. Blake, William J. Cooper, Michael B. Dennin, Barbara J. Finlayson-Pitts, Filipp U. Furche, R. Benny Gerber, John C. Hemminger, Craig Murray, Sergey Nizkorodov, Eric S. Saltzman, and Douglas C. Tobias.
+The following professors conduct this research: Donald R. Blake, William J. Cooper, Michael B. Dennin, Barbara J. Finlayson-Pitts, Filipp U. Furche, R. Benny Gerber, John C. Hemminger, Saewung Kim, Craig Murray, Sergey Nizkorodov, Eric S. Saltzman, and Douglas C. Tobias.

 Energy Sources and Pollutant Emissions